Affordable food and local produce. Here’s our Gippsland Farmers Markets list for this May

 Where: The Kongwak General Store and Sheds on the main street.

-Dumplings available at Inverloch Rural Farmers Market.
+Fresh flower stall at Inverloch Farmers Market.

 Pop down to The Glade and enjoy over 50 stalls selling local produce and food.
 The market offers seasonal fruit and vegetables, seafood, meat, eggs, plants, local wines, olive oils, honey and much more.